agnt-gg/rizz/README.md

 - Real-time news analysis for AI assistants
 - Training data collection for machine learning models
 - Contextual prompts for conversational bots

-## THE RIZZ PROMISE:

-### OPEN

-- Free to use
-- Open source (MIT license)
-- No vendor lock
-- Community driven
-- Any AI model supported

-### SIMPLE

-- XML-based
-- Standard HTTP
-- Zero dependencies
-- No new tech needed

-### FLEXIBLE

-- Any AI bot
-- Any content type
-- Any platform

 ## BASIC OPERATIONS (v0.0.1)